sgilpin4/gengc/README.md

 **gengc.py**
 Standard implementation of the GenGC correlation function.
 This GenGC Python function as a matrix-vector operator that outputs the GenGC correlation matrix acting on an input vector z, which is a vector of scalars of the normed distance between grid cells.
 This version is not object-oriented is and can be adapted to other coding languages such as Fortran with minimal modifications.

+**gengc.f90**
+(Updated April 1, 2025): Fortran 90 version of gengc.py.
+Please not this is a preliminary version that should be modified based on your own version of Fortran!

 **gengc1d.py**
 Object-oriented construction of the GenGC correlation function.
 This script is written specifically for Python to output the GenGC correlation function as a 2D numpy array.
 To optimize construction, two methods are implemented:
 - Continuous form of GenGC, in which a and c are specified as continuous functions over the domain